ElMarcels/Arduino-BootCamp/README.md

 Have a question, suggestion, or idea?

-Feel free to open an issue or start a discussion in the repository.
+Feel free to open an issue or start a discussion in the repository or send an email to hola@elmarcels.xyz

 ---